-The results of the Remedial Investigation at Red Devil Mine showed that tailings piles were eroding into Red Devil Creek, carrying with them high concentrations of mercury, arsenic and antimony.
+The Remedial Investigation at Red Devil Mine showed that tailings piles were eroding into Red Devil Creek, carrying with them high concentrations of mercury, arsenic and antimony.

 BLM developed an Engineering Evaluation/Cost Analysis (EE/CA) for an early action to prevent further erosion of the tailings.
-BLM posted the EE/CA for a public review in spring 2014.
-BLM conducted a series of community meetings during this time to consult with interested tribes and communities, and hear comments, issues and concerns.
+BLM posted the EE/CA for a public review in spring 2014 and conducted community meetings to hear comments, issues and concerns.

 In summer 2014, BLM issued a Non-Time Critical Removal Action Memorandum and completed an early action to prevent the mine tailings from further eroding into Red Devil Creek and migrating into the Kuskokwim River.
 The action included realigning a portion of Red Devil Creek, moving the largest tailings pile away from the creek, and constructing a retention basin downstream of the tailings pile to catch future eroded tailings.
 This action stabilized the movement of tailings until site-wide action can be performed.